GIS-S-mart/3D_modelling_VR/README.md

 - The VE shall enable the designer to define boolean operators (union, intesect, substract)
 - The VE shall enable the designer to define surfacic operators (offset, patch)
 - The VE shall enable the designer to define engineering features (hole, chamfer, ribs)
-- The VE shall enable the designer to geometric entities (spline, circle, rectangle, point, plane, line)
+- The VE shall enable the designer to define geometric entities (spline, circle, rectangle, point, plane, line)
+- The VE shall enable the designer to reuse (create, read, update, delete) the model in CAD software for detailed design

+### Non-functional requirements:

+- The VE shall be operated in a head-mounted device

-## Measures of performance
+## Datasets
+- Preliminary design of an Electro-Mechanical Actuator (EMA) for architecture trade-off analysis [add DOI]

 ## Comparison
 [T] capability evaluated by test with trial or open source license